Bevisbury

 Bevisbury is the site of a former Iron Age plateau fort in Hampshire, England.

+Description

 The fort lies on a chalk ridge and is of a single bank and ditch construction, enclosing an area of 1.7 ha.
 The earthworks are now largely destroyed and overgrown, with the southern ramparts the best preserved.
 There are several pits that have been cut into and around the site which were probably quarries, and a private house lies within the north-east corner.
 The site was designated as a scheduled monument in 1951.